This is a guest post by Amber Bradshaw of the Coastal Homestead.

 Hurricane Prep #6 – Ice

-Hurricane Prep #7 – Firewood, Propane, and Charcoal
+Hurricane Prep #7 – Cooking – Firewood, Propane, and Charcoal

-No electricity means no cooking in an oven or microwave.
+No electricity means no cooking in an oven, electric skillet or microwave.
 We are stocking firewood (inside so it doesn’t get wet), extra tanks of propane, and charcoal.
 You will also need to have a fire to purify water, heat water for baths, and wash clothes.
+If you have a dual fuel generator the propane can give you fire and electricity.
+Since you will likely be using fire to cook, make sure you have a working can opener.

 Hurricane Prep #8 – Protection from looting